microsoft/ML-For-Beginners/1-Introduction/README.md

 -   This tutorial gives an overview of the Pytorch for deep learning model building, trainng and evaluation with practical examples as well as descrition of possible project environments

-## Options for utilising GPU
+## Options for utilising GPU and environments

-Working Environments for PyTorch
-When diving into PyTorch, you have multiple options in terms of development environments.
+When diving into PyTorch, you have multiple options in terms of development environments and GPU resources.
 Two of the most popular choices are Visual Studio Code (VSCode) and Google Colab:

 ### Visual Studio Code (VSCode)
 Description: VSCode is a free, open-source code editor developed by Microsoft.
 It supports a variety of programming languages and has a rich ecosystem of extensions, including support for Python and PyTorch.